Ray-B-Ouamba/SWEET-HAIR-SALON-3/README.md

 * Get proficient at organizing your work so you can spot problems fast.
 * Acquire proficiency in nesting HTML pages.
 * Gain knowledge in debugging code.
-* learn to debuge an website code.
+* discover how to debug web code.

 ## SIMILAR PROJECT:

 **COFEE-CULTURE-MENU:** https://ray-b-ouamba.github.io/COFFEE-CULTURE-MENU/